shaleen-wonder-ent/user-guides/E360_App_Modernize_V3.md

 - **Pro:** Technology independence allows adoption of the best available tools as they emerge.
 The proposed architecture already includes forward-looking open-source technologies: dbt Core for transformations, Iceberg REST Catalog / Hive Metastore for an open table format with bronze-silver-gold data patterns, and ClickHouse Cloud for analytical acceleration.
 These are vendor-neutral, community-supported technologies that can evolve independently of any cloud provider.
 - **Con:** Contoso's team must independently evaluate, adopt, and integrate new technologies — a resource-intensive process.
 Without a platform vendor driving innovation, the pace of feature advancement depends entirely on Contoso's engineering investment.

-> **Trade-off:** Option 1 provides accelerated innovation through platform leverage at the cost of vendor dependency.
-Option 2 provides innovation freedom at the cost of engineering effort. **Notably, the proposed future architecture already blends both approaches — using Azure-native services (Data Factory, ADLS Gen2, Key Vault) alongside open-source tools (dbt Core, Iceberg, ClickHouse).
-This hybrid technology selection suggests Contoso's own architects envision a middle path.**
+> **Trade-off:** Option 1 provides accelerated innovation through platform leverage; Option 2 provides innovation freedom at the cost of engineering effort. **Recommendation: Option 1 aligns E360 with Microsoft's multi-billion-dollar investment in Fabric, Azure OpenAI, and Copilot — Contoso gets world-class AI and analytics capabilities delivered through platform updates, without dedicating engineering resources to build or integrate them.
+Notably, Contoso's own proposed architecture already uses Azure-native services (Data Factory, ADLS Gen2, Key Vault, Power BI) alongside open-source tools — this hybrid technology selection is already an Azure Native design with open-source components, not a cloud-agnostic design.
+Microsoft's innovation roadmap is E360's innovation roadmap.**

 ---